konsumer/literpc/README.md

 This is a very lightweight RPC protocol I designed to be easy to parse in any language, originally designed for sending commands over wasm, without adding too much code to the wasm.

 The basic idea is that the first byte is a "command" (`uint16`) and the rest is encoded bytes, and both sides need to know the structure.
 Think of it as very low-end grpc/protobuf.
-It's optimized for encoding/decoding-speed & simplicity, and although the outputted bytes are not as small as possible, the size beats other serialization-formats.
+It's optimized for encoding/decoding-speed & simplicity, and although the outputted bytes are not as small as possible (protobuf is a bit better) the size beats other serialization-formats, and the simplicity & lightweight codec might be a good trade.

 This allows you to expose a single function in your wasm-host (or whatever else) that can respond to RPC-requests, and get/set complex params/responses.